jedwood/optimize-mobile-bandwidth/README.md

 And YQL will generate a custom endpoint that we can call to receive just the parts we need for a list of movies, with links to the details.

 ### Aggregation
-Short pages with lazy loading and infinite scrolling are fine in many cases.
-They can really annoying when you're trying to scroll through results on a mobile device that has a slow connection.
-When an API enforces a small page limit and you know your users need quick access to more than that limit, it might be worth combining multple calls on the backend.
-Or maybe you have several granular endpoints that are commonly called at the same time.
-You can reduce the overhead of multiple calls by providing an aggregate call to send it all at once.
+Many apps will make multiple API calls when first loading a logged-in user, such as for a dashboard with several different sections of data.
+For an API I recently wrote in Node.js, the calls were for `points` and `credit.` From an API design point of view, it made sense for each of those methods to be separate, but we reduced the overhead of multiple calls by providing an additional `summary` aggregate call to send them both at once.
+Internally it looked something like this:

+    var retObj = {points: null, credit: null};
+    var done = function() {
+        if (retObj.points !== null && retObj.credit !== null) fn(null, retObj);
+    };

+    points(userId, function(err, p) {
+        retObj.points = p;
+        done();
+    });

+    credit(userId, function(err, c) {
+        retObj.credit = c;
+        done();
+    });

-In Node.js you can roll your own functions to make these calls in parallel, or use one of the (controversial) control-flow libraries like [IcedCoffeeScript](http://maxtaco.github.io/coffee-script/) or [Streamline](https://github.com/Sage/streamlinejs).
-The [hapi framework](http://walmartlabs.github.io/hapi/) has a built-in way of elegantly handling aggregated calls that are defined on the fly.
+That's a pretty ugly but effective 'DIY' way to make parallel calls.
+You could also use one of the (controversial) control-flow libraries like [IcedCoffeeScript](http://maxtaco.github.io/coffee-script/) or [Streamline](https://github.com/Sage/streamlinejs) if things get too messy.
+The [hapi framework](http://walmartlabs.github.io/hapi/) has a built-in way of elegantly aggregating methods that you can define by the parameters you send within a single call.

 YQl also has a `multi query` option, as well as some handy [sub-select features](http://developer.yahoo.com/yql/guide/joins.html).